-2. In the Please enter a network URL field, enter the Orchid Core VMS Proxy RTSP URL for the camera you want to stream and enter the camera's RTSP credentials - these are the credentials you used when you registered the camera to Orchid Core VMS.
-[You can use the One-click Copy button to copy the URL from the Camera Information screen (circled in the next image).
+- 2. Open VLC on the Orchid Core VMS server.
+When VLC opens, click CTRL+N on the keyboard to open the Open Media window. - 3.
+In the Please enter a network URL field, enter the Primary Stream Proxy RTSP URL for the camera you want to stream and enter the camera's RTSP credentials these are the credentials you used when you registered the camera to Orchid Core VMS.

-3. Click the Play button to start streaming the camera in VLC.
+- 4. Click the Play button to start streaming the camera in VLC. - 5.
 Right-click on the video in VLC (or the blank black area if the video has not started playing) and select Tools, then Media Information.
-The Current Media Information window will open.

-4. Click the Statistics tab.
+The Current Media Information window will open. - 6.
+Click the Statistics tab.
 Under the video section, it will list the number of decoded blocks, displayed frames, and lost frames.
 If the Lost frames count is increasing, the video stream is dropping frames.

-In this example, only 6 frames were lost after streaming for a few minutes.
+In this example, only 9 frames were lost after streaming for a few minutes.
 This is acceptable and will not prevent video display.
 However, if the number of lost frames is steadily increasing over a period of 30 seconds or more (as opposed to an isolated burst), there is a network issue that will prevent our software from successfully displaying video.